 DC: PTF will obey the rules of your system.
 In other words, it can’t magically override your security rules or enter data that is not valid.
 It requires that tests are thoughtful and well planned as to how and what data will be entered.

 RB: PTF works well to mimic one user in PIA.
 It would not work well for stress and volume testing.
-It also does not work well with sequential batch processes that are dependent on successful completion of previous batch processes.
+It also does not work well with sequential batch processes that are dependent on the successful completion of previous batch processes.